AyoubAlmouzaniNBIS22K/AdvanceWebProject/project_definition_and_planning.md

 Description : The admin tracks stock levels of ingredients (e.g., coffee beans, milk) and places orders for replenishment.

 Precondition : Inventory management system is integrated.

 Postcondition : Stock levels are updated, and reordering is initiated if necessary.
 Respond to Customer Feedback

 Description : The admin reviews customer feedback and responds appropriately (e.g., "Thank you for your review!
 We’re glad you enjoyed our latte.").

 Precondition : Feedback is submitted by customers.

 Postcondition : Customers feel heard, and improvements are made if needed.
 Add Promotions/Discounts

 Description : The admin creates and publishes promotional offers (e.g., "Buy 1 Get 1 Free on Mondays").

 Precondition : Promotion management tools are available.

 Postcondition : Customers can apply the promo codes during checkout.
 Monitor Website Performance

 Description : The admin checks website analytics (e.g., traffic, bounce rate, conversion rate) to optimize the site.

 Precondition : Analytics tools are integrated.

 Postcondition : Insights are used to improve the website.

 3. Barista Use Cases (Optional)

 These use cases focus on the interactions of the barista with the website:

 View Assigned Orders

 Description : The barista views all orders assigned to them for preparation.

 Precondition : Orders are assigned by the admin.

 Postcondition : The barista knows which orders to prepare.

 Mark Order as Ready

-Description : The barista updates the status of an order to "Ready for Pickup" or "Ready for Delivery."
+Description : The barista updates the status of an order to "Ready for Pickup" or "Ready for Delivery.

 Precondition : The barista has completed preparing the order.

 Postcondition : The customer receives real-time updates on their order.

 4. Delivery Person Use Cases (Optional)

 These use cases focus on the interactions of the delivery person with the website:

 View Assigned Delivery Orders

 Description : The delivery person views all orders assigned to them for delivery.

 Precondition : Orders are assigned by the admin.

 Postcondition : The delivery person knows which orders to deliver.

 Update Delivery Status

 Description : The delivery person updates the status of an order (e.g., "Picked Up," "Delivered").

 Precondition : The delivery person has access to the delivery dashboard.

 Postcondition : The customer receives real-time updates on their order.
 Navigate to Delivery Location

 Description : The delivery person uses an integrated map feature to locate the customer’s address.

 Precondition : GPS integration is available.

 Postcondition : The delivery person reaches the destination efficiently.

 Incorporate a blog section to share coffee brewing tips, sustainability practices, and updates about the café.

 Integrate a newsletter signup to keep visitors informed about promotions and events.